 State agencies can also request records via the California State Records Center, but this option is not available to the general public.

-People can obtain birth and death records for the current year and the year prior by calling or mailing the county recorder’s office, or the county clerk’s office for confidential marriage records.
-Information for all county clerks and recorders is available on CDPH-VR.
+County Clerk or Recorder: People can obtain birth and death records for the current year and the year prior by calling or mailing the county recorder’s office, or the county clerk’s office for confidential marriage records.

 California State Inmate Records